parthenon-hpc-lab/parthenon/doc/sphinx/src/outputs.rst

 - weighting by volume and/or variable

-The output format follows ``numpy`` convention, so that plotting data with Python based machinery should be straightfoward (see example below).
+The output format follows ``numpy`` convention, so that plotting data with Python based machinery should be straightforward (see example below).
 In other words, 2D histograms use C-ordering corresponding to ``[x,y]`` indexing with ``y`` being the fast index.
 In general, histograms are calculated using inclusive left bin edges and